-We’re often told that the perfect sitting posture is one where your spine is in neutral position, your shoulders are back and retracted, your head is up high and chin is tucked in (ensuring your neck isn’t craned out), your chest is up and out (ensuring proper thoracic expansion).
+We’re often told that the perfect sitting posture is one where your spine is in a neutral position, your shoulders are back and retracted, your head is up high and chin is tucked in (ensuring your neck isn’t cranked out), your chest is up and out (ensuring proper thoracic expansion).

 And, yes, this is damn good posture.
 Way better than the one explained earlier.

 But the problem isn’t in the specific posture itself.

 The problem is trying to maintain the same posture over an extended period of time.